matrix-org/matrix-spec-proposals/proposals/4075-call-notify-event.md

   start a new call.
 Because they would automatically send an event by joining.
 - There would be less traffic.
 With the proposed solution the first one who joins needs to send a `m.call.notify` event and a `m.call.member` state event.
-- Very flexible, since the `m.call.notify` event is separate from a call participation.
-This allows an external instance (a meeting organizer bot) to just ring all the users which are invited to a meeting without needing to be part of the call.

 Cons